protonemedia/laravel-guidelines/README.md

 * Never leak Eloquent Models into the front-end.
 Always use [API Resources](https://laravel.com/docs/9.x/eloquent-resources) and don't use `toArray()` on a Model.
 Also, never directly use a request to save a model (e.g. `Model::create($request->all())`).
 Always validate and manually specify all fields  (e.g. `Model::create($request->validated())`).
 This way, we can unguard the models.
 * Use the static `query()` method to begin querying an Eloquent Model.
 * Use Incrementing IDs as the internal primary key.
 Use UUIDs for consumer-facing endpoints.
+* Prefer timestamps over booleans.
+For example, `published_at` instead of `is_published`.
 * Always [prevent the lazy loading](https://laravel.com/docs/9.x/eloquent-relationships#preventing-lazy-loading) of relationships.
 * Keep an eye on the duration of individual database queries.
 You may add this snippet, which I found in the [`handleExceedingCumulativeQueryDuration` PR](https://github.com/laravel/framework/pull/42744#issue-1267053567).
+* Enforce a morph map to ensure all polymorphs relationships are mapped to an alias: `Relation::requireMorphMap()`.

 ```php
 if (!app()->isProduction()) {